kierandidi/kdidi_webpage/_projects/biohack.md

 ## Credits

-Cheers to Ceara Harper and Pranay Shah for getting the BioHack London off the ground, and
+Cheers to Ceara Harper and Pranay Shah for getting the BioHack London off the ground, and to Tess van Stekelenburg and the other BioxML hackathon organisers for putting this amazing event together!

 * toc
 {:toc}